Best Pressure Cookers of 2018

 - Because only a power outlet is required, they're great for students and others with limited kitchen access.

-- The majority of electric pressure cookers have delayed start timers.
+- The majority of electric models have delayed start timers.
 For safety reasons, however, this function shouldn't be used when preparing meat, dairy, and other animal products.

 - Electric pressure cookers are simple to use.
 Most have digital controls with preset programs.